dspeterson/dory/doc/design.md

 Dory's core implementation consists of three input agents for receiving messages from clients by different interprocess communication mechanisms, a router thread, and a message dispatcher that assigns a thread to each Kafka broker.
-There is also a main thread that starts the input agents and router thread, and then waits for a shutdown signal.
+There is also a main thread that handles starting and stopping the input agents and router thread, and thread dedicated to handling signals.
 The router thread starts and manages the dispatcher, receives messages from the input agents, and routes them to dispatcher threads for delivery to the Kafka brokers.
 A third party HTTP server library used for Dory's status monitoring interface creates additional threads.

 ### Input Agents